Inflectra/spira-documentation/docs/Spira-User-Manual/Planning-Board.md

 - requirements of all types are included on the board
 - parent requirements do not show as cards
 - requirements with a status of rejected or obsolete never show
-- when columns is set to status only requirements that match one of the displayed statuses will show
+- when columns is set to status, only requirements that match one of the displayed statuses will show
+- when grouping by team, only cards that have owners who are members of that team are displayed in the cells for that group
 - incidents do not show at all if columns is set to status (because incidents and requirements have completely different statuses)
 - incidents do not show at all if rows are set to parent (because incidents do not have parent requirements)
+- incidents do not show when column or group is priority if there is match (see below for further information)

+??? info "Incidents and priority matching"
+    Incidents have a priority field, which is different to the requirement importance field.
+These two fields are customized independently by template administrators.

+    However on the planning board, when organizing by priority, you may see both requirement cards *and* incident cards (if set to show).
+This is because the system automatically matches up incident priority and requirement importance.
+It does based on their names.
+If a requirement importance has an exactly matching incident priority (case sensitive), then any incidents with that priority will show in that "priority" column on the planning board.
+You can move incident cards between priorities and as long as there is match, the incident priority will be updated.

 #### What cards show when viewing the product backlog
 The following cards will show in this view (in combination with the relevant principles described above):